No‑Stress Travel: 15 Stress‑Free Travel Tips for a Smoother Trip

 Before we commit, we check:

-• Tour schedules and how long they take
+• Tour schedules and how long they take.

-• Visa rules
+• Visa rules and entry requirements.

-• Our connection time (with a big buffer)
+• Our connection time—with a generous buffer.

 It’s great for:

-• Flights and train rides
+• Flights and train rides.

-• Long bus trips
+• Long bus trips.

-• Quiet evenings after walking all day
+• Quiet evenings after walking all day.

 This helps with:

-• Menus
+• Menus and food labels.

-• Signs
+• Signs and notices.

-• Basic conversations
+• Basic conversations.

-• Directions and addresses
+• Directions and addresses.

 We often get:

-• A simple overview of the city
+• A simple overview of the city layout.

-• History and local stories
+• History and local stories.

-• Recommendations for food and neighbourhoods
+• Recommendations for food and neighbourhoods.

-• A chance to meet other travellers
+• A chance to meet other travellers.

-• Emergency contacts
+• Emergency contacts.

-• Our itinerary
+• Our basic itinerary.

-• Important booking references
+• Important booking references.

 Watch Our Video On Must Have Travel Essentials